About Guildwood

 Mature tree-lined streets, buried/hidden cable lines (rather than visibly hanging as a potential ‘eyesore’ on telephone poles), deep lots, cul-de-sacs and winding roads (planned to reduce residential traffic), are all a part of the eye for detail that went into creating this beautiful neighbourhood.

-The city of Toronto & Dynamic Hospitality Group plan to re-launch The Guild Inn Estate (formerly ‘The Guild of All Arts’ artist residency and sanctuary) as a restaurant and event space – set to launch this May 2017.
-Renowned for its beauty, local stomping grounds ‘Guild Park’ is still open to the public and remains a tourist attraction for its stately landscape and strategically scattered, decorative, facades of demolished historic Toronto buildings.
+The Guild Inn is a neighbourhood hotspot.
+A historical hotel thats renowned for its beauty, and on the grounds is ‘Guild Park’ a tourist attraction and wedding venue known for its stately landscape and strategically scattered, decorative, facades of demolished historic Toronto buildings.
 Today’s ‘Guildwood Village’ continues to pay tribute to its reputation as a sanctuary, and retreat, offering a family-oriented, tree-lined, residential escape, from the hectic pace of the city’s downtown core.

 Explore Nearby Neighbourhoods